Security & data privacy

 - Any contact with 3rd parties, including law enforcement

 - Any conclusions reached regarding the root cause

-AWS EBS Volumes are encrypted on Platform.sh Dedicated sites are fully encrypted.
+AWS EBS Volumes are encrypted on Platform.sh Dedicated Gen 2 sites are fully encrypted.
 Keys are managed by AWS’s KMS (Key Management Service).
 AWS automatically rotates these keys every three years.
-In some cases, temporary storage (eg swap) is stored on unencrypted local storage volumes.
+In some cases, temporary storage (such as swap) is stored on unencrypted local storage volumes.

 By default, data is encrypted using Microsoft Managed Keys for Azure Blobs, Tables, Files and Queues.

 Enterprise projects on Platform.sh come with a Web Application Firewall at no additional cost, which monitors requests to your application and blocks those requests according to our rule set.
 See the WAF security documentation for more information.